-First Conviction DUI Penalties in Arizona
+Minimum First Conviction DUI Penalties in Arizona

-An individual convicted of DUI for the first time in Arizona must pay fines of at least $1,250 and may need to perform community restitution.
-An initial DUI conviction also calls for no less than ten days in jail.
+An individual convicted of recent DUI charge for the first time in Arizona must pay fines of at least $1,250 and may need to perform community restitution.
+An initial DUI conviction in 2023 also calls for no less than ten days in jail.
 This jail sentence is not subject to suspension or probation unless served in its entirety.
 In some cases, a judge may suspend up to nine days if the individual completes an alcohol education, screening, or treatment program mandated by the court.

 Administrative license suspension for a first-time DUI conviction is 90 days in Arizona.
 In addition, the Arizona Department of Public Safety requires an individual convicted of DUI to install an ignition interlock device.
 The court may require the device to remain on the vehicle for longer than 12 months following license suspension or receipt of the conviction report, whichever occurs later.